ECHO Study Finds Exposure to Phenols During Pregnancy Associated with Changes in Non-Nutritive Suck Patterns in Infants

 ###

-About ECHO: ECHO is a nationwide research program supported by the NIH.
-Launched in 2016, ECHO aims to enhance the health of children for generations to come.
-ECHO investigators study the effects of a broad range of early environmental influences on child health and development.
+The ECHO Cohort Consortium is a research program supported by the National Institutes of Health (NIH) with the mission to enhance the health of children for generations to come.
+ECHO Cohort investigators study the effects of a broad range of early environmental influences on child health and development.
 For more information, visit echochildren.org.

 Media Contacts